frictionlessdata/schema-collaboration/documentation/User.md

  * Installing the application
  * Logging in as a data manager
  * Creating a Datapackage and adding the known information (title, authors, etc.)
- * Creating a Person
+ * Creating a Collaborator
- * Editing the Datapackage and making the created person a collaborator of a particular Datapackage
+ * Editing the Datapackage and assigning the newly created collaborator
  * Sending the Datapackage link to the collaborators so they can work on it
  * At any time adding comments to the datapackage to be seen either by the data manager only or by the collaborators as well